 Mark Lyken is a musician and filmmaker creating audiovisual installations.

-Lyken’s recent work explores relationships to place and the interplay between nature and culture and has led to collaborations with artists and scientists, most notably from the University of Aberdeen’s School of Biological Sciences.
+He creates observational film, musical and sound works, performances and installations that explore relationships to place and the interplay between nature and culture.
+This has led to collaborations with artists and scientists, most notably from the University of Aberdeen’s School of Biological Sciences.

 Cryptic commissions for Sonica include:

 The Terrestrial Sea

 Mark Lyken worked alongside ecologists at Aberdeen University’s Lighthouse Field Station in Cromarty between 2012 and 2014.
 The Terrestrial Sea is the culmination of that work, highlighting the diverse and ever-changing environments of the Cromarty Firth that the ecologists are studying through music and film.

 Lyken interprets the forefather of Electronic Art, Ben F. Laposky’s pioneering Oscillon Electronic Abstractions.
 Working in collaboration with Sanford Museum, Iowa, this unique work for concert performance merges Lyken’s sonic responses and visualisations with Laposky’s original 1950’s Oscillon artworks.